timkrentz/riaps-integration/riaps-rpiruntime/README.md

+# THIS PAGE IS IN DEVELOPMENT

-# Setting up the BBB images
+# Setting up the RPi images

-1) Download the latest BBB image (riaps_bbb_4GB_v[date].tar.gz) from https://riaps.isis.vanderbilt.edu/downloads/.
+1) Download the latest RPi image (riaps_rpi_4GB_v[date].tar.gz) from https://riaps.isis.vanderbilt.edu/downloads/.
 Choose the latest date folder.

-2) Copy the image to the BBB SD Card using a host machine and an SD Card reader.
+2) Copy the image to the RPi SD Card using a host machine and an SD Card reader.
    A good open source tool for transferring the image to a SD Card is https://etcher.io/.

-3) Put the SD Card into the BBB and boot it up.
+3) Put the SD Card into the RPi and boot it up.

->Note:  newer BBBs should be set to boot to the SD card automatically, when present.

 4) Log into the "riaps" account on the BBB.

- You can ssh into the BBBs using the following:
+ You can ssh into the RPi using the following:

     Username:  riaps
     Password:  riaps